rogusdev/chrome-drag-drop-bug/README.md

 Verified in Linux (Ubuntu) Firefox (seems to consistently work) + Chrome (seems to fail often, but not always, usually on the first try) -- Windows does not allow double quote chars in filenames to test fully there, but Firefox + Chrome both work fine for single quotes filesnames, it seems (and non quotes filenames, as expected).

-See [quoted_drop_failures.png] for a screenshot of this behavior in action.
+See [quoted_drop_failures.png] and [quoted_drop_failures_nonwasm.png] for screenshots of this behavior in action.
 (Repeated drag & drops of the single and double quoted versions, individually.)

-A non-wasm (raw javascript) implementation is also provided to demonstrate that it does not experience the same issue.